tomharvey/redux-json-api-demo/README.md

 To experiment with this, I started with a basic 'hello world' react app.
 I then added to this; adapting the app to get then display a list of items from an API server.
 Focusing on the bare minimum required to implement this gave me a decent understanding of how to use the library and a clear way to demonstrate the specific use of redux-json-api over any other react/redux cruft - I hope it makes for a useful getting started for others.

 ## Boilerplate
 Start by creating the 3 files described below.
+Or, for the full code to create the hello world app, checkout the branch `hello_world` [here](https://github.com/tomharvey/redux-json-api-demo/tree/hello_world)

 #### html